Welch Motor Car Company: Body styles

 In 1905 the limousine, side-entrance tonneau, canopy top, Victoria, and landaulette body styles were available.
 The four-cylinder engine was mostly unchanged, but the bore was increased.
 The chassis was lengthened.
 Wheel-balance weights were incorporated between spoke pairs.
 Standard equipment was expanded to include two acetylene lamps.
 The jump-spark ignition incorporated a large bronze distributor located on the dash, so the individual spark jumps were clearly visible to the driver and passengers.
-The cooling fan of this second 1905 chassis—located directly behind the honeycomb radiator—was belt-driven from the crankshaft.
-Located within the radiator, and driven directly from the cooling fan shaft, the water pump forced the fluid to flow from the upper portion to the lower portion of the radiator.
+The cooling fan of the second 1905 chassis—located directly behind the honeycomb radiator—was belt-driven from the crankshaft.
+Located within the radiator and driven directly from the cooling fan shaft, the water pump forced the fluid to flow from the upper portion to the lower portion of the radiator.

 A removable top introduced in 1906 became a cape top for summer use, a half-limousine top in the fall, and a Pullman limousine in winter.

 The Welch brothers announced their intention to produce 150 expensive cars for 1907.
 Although the four-cylinder cars would remain essentially unchanged, these new larger six-cylinder machines would be priced as high as $7,000.
 The new engine consisted mainly of three pairs of cylinder castings, the same size as the two pairs used in the four-cylinder machines.

 The Welch brothers had previously insisted that a three-speed transmission was unnecessary in an automobile of adequate power, and certainly, Welch vehicles had sufficient power.
 The two-speed transmission was finally modified to provide a third speed.
 However, this modification resulted in an additional reverse gear because of the unusual characteristics of their transmission, making the Welch one of the very few automobiles with two reverse speeds.

 These two chassis were carried over into the 1908 season with minimum modification.
 A double ignition system was incorporated using both a Bosch high tension magneto and a battery and coil.
-These systems were independent and ignited separate spark plugs.
+The systems were independent and ignited separate spark plugs.
 A conventional three-speed sliding selective transmission, with a single reverse, was introduced, beginning with the 1909 models.
 Although the six-cylinder roadster employed a transaxle (transmission located at the differential), the remaining models continued to have the transmission located mid-chassis.

 The six-cylinder Touring car had a very long hood, ornate multiple twist horn, acetylene tank, zig-zag windshield, separate step leading up to the rear seat, sweeping front fenders, and long sloping top straps.
 A four-cylinder baby tonneau was also offered, this with a shortened wheelbase.

 The standard four-cylinder and six-cylinder chassis were both continued into the 1910 season, a new higher-powered four-cylinder chassis known as the model R, was also introduced.
 Still another smaller machine, the model S, was introduced for 1911, this engine cast in pairs and with two camshafts located within the crankcase.
 Dual ignition continued in use, but with Remy magneto instead of Bosch.
 The large, powerful six-cylinder chassis was discontinued after the 1910 season.